simioni/nest-pret/README.md

 ## 🚀 &nbsp; TODO Milestones

+- Add a Redis instance in docker-compose, and:
+  - expose it's config via .env and the config module;
+  - Cache the user from login tokens so we don't need to hit the DB in every request to retrieve it;
+  - Cache the abilities created by casl for a given user so it don't need to be recreated inside the policies every on every request;
 - Replace express-rate-limit with nestjs' built-in throttler, exposing it's config via .env, and sharing storage in Redis
-- Add a Redis instance in docker-compose and expose it's config via .env
 - Add a [mgob](https://github.com/maxisam/mgob) instance to docker-compose for automated mongo backups (and add its configurations via .env)
 - Add user consent forms with versioned policies
 - Add option for log-in using social media accounts
-- Add option for delayed email verification (right now it is either required or OFF)
-- Add test coverage

 </br>